Thank you for your interest in "giving them a doggone chance" by volunteering to help foster our rescued dogs!

 Animal Return Policy: If you feel the need to return your foster dog for any reason, PAW Estate Rescue & Shelter, Inc. will immediately try to make arrangements to transfer your dog to a different foster!
 However, we cannot guarantee that this transfer will take place within a certain amount of time – it may take a few hours up to a few days, if you agree.
 If adopters return your foster dog within the first seven (7) days, we kindly ask you receive the dog back into your care to help with the overwhelming number of rescues in need of placement.
 However, if you have informed us ahead of time that you are unable to foster on a particular date, or indefinitely, we will absolutely accommodate.

 Release of Liability: PAW Estate Rescue & Shelter, Inc. makes every effort to communicate breed, age, health and behavior information about every rescue animal accurately and to the best of our knowledge.
 We often rescue these animals from dire situations where time is of the essence and/or the prior responsible party is uncooperative in relaying pertinent information to us.
 As a result, we require foster families to release us of all liability resulting from any wrong or incomplete information they may receive about a particular animal.
 Dogs may also act unpredictably in new environments, new situations, with new people, when scared/stressed, and/or startled by unexpected or sudden movements.
 This is why we suggest the first week or so to not introduce the animal to new people or new animals in the home.
 When incorporating a dog successfully into your home with other pets, keeping the animals separate in the home, always monitored when together, and going for on-leash walks is the best way to integrate animals with one another.
-Foster families must release PAW Estate Rescue & Shelter, Inc. of all liability for any injuries or accidents that result from their rescue dog and also accept liability for any incidents that arise out of introductions of rescue animals to third parties.
+Foster families must release PAW Estate Rescue & Shelter, Inc. of all liability for any injuries or accidents that result from their foster/rescue dog and also accept liability for any incidents that arise out of introductions of rescue animals to third parties.
 PAW Estate Rescue & Shelter, Inc. does not require foster families to socialize dogs with people outside of their immediate family, and any decision to do so is discouraged and must be made solely at the risk of the foster family.

 By completing the form below, you are agreeing to the terms and policies stated above.